'Move on' - British PM tries to draw line under adviser row

 Britain is poised to start relaxing measures on non-essential retail shops, schools and possibly to allow more social contact soon for millions of people who have been mostly stuck at home for weeks.

+By reopening more sectors of the economy, the government hopes to work towards overcoming the coronavirus crisis, and Johnson said he wanted to announce new details in June or early July on how to spur a recovery.

-But the row over Cummings has made some doubt the government, with many people still unable to understand how a senior official had not broken the rules by driving north for help with childcare when the government repeatedly told people to “stay home” and “save lives”.
+But the row over Cummings has prompted some to lose faith in the government’s strategy, with many people still unable to understand how a senior official had not broken the rules by driving north for help with childcare when the government repeatedly told people to “stay home” and “save lives”.

+Britain has the second highest death toll from the virus globally, with the confirmed tally rising by 412 to 37,460 on Wednesday.

 YouGov found 71% of people believed Cummings had broken lockdown rules and 59% thought he should resign.